 13 — Be a Subject Expert

-In Twitter people are interested in a wide variety of things and not all will be shown in their bio.
-If you start tweeting about antique cars then you will start to gather followers who have some interest in that subject, you may even be added to lists for antique car collectors, this is good because you are being associated with other people having similar interests.
+People are interested in a wide variety of things, not all shown in their Twitter bio.
+Start tweeting about antique cars then you will start to gather followers who have some interest in that subject.
+You may even be added to lists for antique car collectors, this is good because you are being associated with other people having similar interests.
 This can help you and your blog to grow.
 If you tweet about antique cars and have a blog about that subject then it will draw people in, you should show your passion and expertise.

 While talking about antique cars it is possible that there may be many other similar interests, those interested in the history, those interested in restoration, those interested is a specific brand, and many other groups.
-It is also possible to be an expert in antique cars without knowing anything about the restoration process and it is possible to be an expert where restoration is the only thing you know.
-Truth is that experts also have different interests and there is room for all types, what makes you tick?
+It is possible to be an expert in antique cars without knowing anything about the restoration process.
+For other experts restoration is the only thing they know.
+Experts also have different interests and there is room for all types, what makes you tick?